MahmoudIbrahim3/ChargingSpot/README.md

     1- `app` module: consists of two layers:-

-    * `Data Layer`: provides the data either from the local database or from the network using the helper class that called `NetworkBoundResource`.
+    * `Data Layer`: provides the data either from the local database or from the network.
 (Note, currently in this app the data comes from network only)

     * `Presentation Layer`: any thing related to the UI exists in this layer, and this layer designed using the MVVM architecture.